flightlessmango/MangoHud/README.md

 You can also specify configuration file with `MANGOHUD_CONFIGFILE=/path/to/config` for applications whose names are hard to guess (java, python etc).

 You can also specify presets file with `MANGOHUD_PRESETSFILE=/path/to/config`.
 This is especially useful when running mangohud in a sandbox such as flatpak.

+You can also specify custom hud libraries for OpenGL using `MANGOHUD_OPENGL_LIBS=/path/to/libMangoHud_opengl.so`.
+This is useful for testing MangoHud without modifying the installation on your system.

 A partial list of parameters are below.
 See the config file for a complete list.
 Parameters that are enabled by default have to be explicitly disabled.
 These (currently) are `fps`, `frame_timing`, `cpu_stats` (cpu load), `gpu_stats` (gpu load), and each can be disabled by setting the corresponding variable to 0 (e.g., fps=0).